 Staffs are pretty friendly and are easily accessible anytime.
 I don’t frequently go to the Reggae Bar, but I always enjoy the arena whenever I go there.
 This is my second choice after Haze, so when Haze is overcrowded, I join this bar.

 Definitely, there will be a large flow of rock fans in Reggie.
 Give Reggae Bar a try for next to nothing, and you will definitely love it.
 Similar to other bars, it will be closed when the clock hits twelve at midnight.

 3. Tom & Jerry Pub| Chaksibari Marg Road Thamel

 They played Michael Jackson’s song “Happy Birthday”, and that’s a good sense of humour.
 So basically, this is the right place if you prefer R&B music to rock.
-Enjoy good food, drink, pool table and crazy dance floor.
+Enjoy good food, drink, a pool table and a crazy dance floor.

 4. Paddy Foley’s Pub | Kathmandu Guest House Road Thamel

 Just in front of Kathmandu Guest House, Paddy Foley’s Pub is also a great place to hang around.
 This is a small rock bar where you can sit on a comfortable couch and enjoy the live performance.